 Principal Investigators: Roxana Mullafiroze (IMPACT) & Jiho Cha (University of Manchester)

-Employing a multi-stage sequential analysis, using the crisis-wide Multi-Sector Needs Assessment (MSNA) to conduct primary research, the study will inform prioritization efforts in three humanitarian responses, highlighting target population groups and geographical sub-areas where the COVID-19 pandemic has most impacted the direct and indirect health needs of people affected by crisis.
+Employing a multi-stage sequential analysis, using the crisis-wide Multi-Sector Needs Assessment (MSNA) to conduct primary research, this study set out to inform prioritisation efforts in three humanitarian responses.
+It aimed to focus on target population groups and geographical sub-areas where the COVID-19 pandemic had most impacted the direct and indirect health needs of people affected by crisis.